rugbyprof/Mwsu-Web-Dev/Assignments/005-Program3.md

 //For each entry in the json_array ... do something with it. foreach($json_array as $entry){
-	// Insert each into database here

 	// Remember to use  str_replace to replace '160' with a '~'
 	// Remember to use substring to turn price into a float.
+	// Create sql insert statement
+	// Insert each into database here
 }
 ```